-Healthcare in Algeria is not up to the standards that many expats may be used to, with public healthcare provision badly underfunded and hindered by bureaucratic obstacles.
+Healthcare in Algeria is not up to the standards that many expats may be used to.
+This is due to public healthcare being badly underfunded and hindered by bureaucratic obstacles.
 While services are adequate in the major cities, such as Algiers or Oran, healthcare provision in remote areas is poor to non-existent.

 Public healthcare in Algeria

-Public healthcare is provided free to all Algerians.
-Due to budgeting and bureaucratic issues, the standards of public healthcare in Algeria remain poor.
+Public healthcare is provided free to all Algerian citizens.
+Due to budgeting and bureaucratic issues, however, the standards of public healthcare in Algeria remain poor.
 The majority of medical staff will speak French, with English not widely spoken.

 Expats working in Algeria have access to free public healthcare via the social security system.
 The employer is responsible for registering their foreign staff and monthly contributions will be paid by the company as well as deducted from the employee’s salary.